hegemanjr/esp/wp-content/plugins/food-and-drink-menu/readme.txt

 1. Unzip `food-and-drink-menu.zip`
 2. Upload the contents of `food-and-drink-menu.zip` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Create Menu Items and add them to Menus from the WordPress admin dashboard.
-See the /docs/ folder in the plugin for more information.
+See the [help guide](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) for more information.

 == Frequently Asked Questions ==

 = Where can I find more documentation? =

-There is a full readme file available in the /docs/ folder.
-You can also learn more at [Theme of the Crop](http://themeofthecrop.com/plugins/food-and-drink-menu?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu "Full information about the WordPress restaurant menu plugin").
+Read the [help guide](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu) for help creating and displaying your menus.
+If you want to extend the plugin, take a look at the [developer documentation](http://doc.themeofthecrop.com/plugins/food-and-drink-menu/developer/?utm_source=Plugin&utm_medium=Plugin%20Description&utm_campaign=Food%20and%20Drink%20Menu).

 = I want more features =